 Google Maps Alcantara Winery Location https://goo.gl/maps/xi4BoTfeYvbfBLS68

-The Alcohol and Tobacco Tax and Trade Bureau (TTB) proposes to establish the approximately 200 square-mile “Verde Valley” viticultural area in Yavapai County, Arizona.
-The proposed viticultural area is not located within, nor does it contain, any other established viticultural area.
+he Alcohol and Tobacco Tax and Trade Bureau (TTB) established the 2019 square-mile “Verde Valley” viticultural area in Yavapai County, Arizona.
+The viticultural area is not located within, nor does it contain, any other established viticultural area.
 TTB designates viticultural areas to allow vintners to better describe the origin of their wines and to allow consumers to better identify wines they may purchase.
-TTB invites comments on this proposed addition to its regulations.

 Section 4.25(e)(1)(i) of the TTB regulations (27 CFR 4.25(e)(1)(i)) defines a viticultural area for American wine as a delimited grape-growing region having distinguishing features, as described in part 9 of the regulations, and a name and a delineated boundary, as established in part 9 of the regulations.
 These designations allow vintners and consumers to attribute a given quality, reputation, or other characteristic of a wine made from grapes grown in an area to the wine’s geographic origin.
 The establishment of AVAs allows vintners to describe more accurately the origin of their wines to consumers and helps consumers to identify wines they may purchase.
 Establishment of an AVA is neither an approval nor an endorsement by TTB of the wine produced in that area.

-According to the petition, the distinguishing features of the proposed Verde Valley AVA are its climate, soils, and topography.
-The petition also included information about the geology of the proposed AVA.
-However, because the petition did not compare the geology of the proposed AVA to that of the surrounding regions and did not describe the effect geology has on viticulture, TTB does not consider geology to be a distinguishing feature of the proposed AVA.
-Unless otherwise noted, all information and data pertaining to the proposed AVA contained in this proposed rule come from the petition for the proposed Verde Valley AVA and its supporting exhibits.
+According to the petition, the distinguishing features of the Verde Valley AVA are its climate, soils, and topography.
+The petition also included information about the geology of the AVA.
+However, because the petition did not compare the geology of the AVA to that of the surrounding regions and did not describe the effect geology has on viticulture, TTB does not consider geology to be a distinguishing feature of the AVA.
+Unless otherwise noted, all information and data pertaining to the AVA contained in this rule come from the petition for the Verde Valley AVA and its supporting exhibits.